Jenius Bank

 Next, I developed a standardized research playbook covering:

-This enabled our team rally for processes that were transparent and repeatable across business functions.
-The business evovled through consistent engagement with us and easy reference to our playbook.
+This gave our team a shared language for processes that were transparent and repeatable across business functions.
+The business evolved through consistent engagement with us and easy reference to our playbook.

 Standardized Intake

-As research demand increased, I introduced a centralized intake process (Jira) for stakeholders and scoping guidelines for researchers that proactively required teams to articulate:
+As research demand increased, I introduced a centralized intake process for stakeholders and scoping guidelines for researchers that proactively required teams to articulate what was commonly missing:

-This created consistent research engagement and helped transition requests from informal conversations to structured, decision-oriented research planning.
+This created consistent research engagement and helped transition requests from informal conversations to thoughtful planning.

 Insight Infrastructure

-I knew from previous roles that as research expands across the organization insights become increasingly difficult to discover and reuse.
+As research expanded, insights became increasingly difficult to discover and reuse.
 When findings are only stored and shared within immediate project teams, insights become scattered.
 So, I strategically created scalable knowledge infrastructure to prevent intel silos later on.

 Centralized Research Repository

-I implemented a dedicated repository in EnjoyHQ where studies, artifacts and reports could be stored in a structured and searchable format.
+I implemented a dedicated repository in EnjoyHQ where studies, artifacts, and reports could be stored in a searchable format.
 This created a single source of truth for research across the company.

 Taxonomy and Tagging Systems

-To make insights discoverable, I designed a framework that organized studies with consistent titling, a primary category (product or marketing domain), and several secondary attributes.
+To make insights discoverable, I designed a framework that organized studies by consistent titling, a primary category (product or marketing domain), and several secondary attributes.

-I unifed the titling convention and categories across other systems where studies had dependencies (UserZoom, SharePoint, and Jira) making research intuitive to navigate cross-platform.
+I unified the titling convention and categories across other systems where studies had dependencies (UserZoom, SharePoint, and Jira).

 I initially experimented with tagging individual insights, but it proved too heavy for the organization’s pace.
 I shifted to a lighter model that supplemented tagging with secondary attribute categories.
-This offered multiple entry points depending on how teams were approaching a problem:
+This offered multiple entry points depending on how teams were approaching a problem, for example:

-This structure balanced searchability with operational speed allowing the repository to scale.
+This structure balanced searchability with operational speed allowing the repository to scale easily.

 Standardized Outputs